Zoardedz/stemnotes/Chemistry/LO3.md

 Because a photon with energy less than $E$<sub>0</sub> cannot remove an electron, light with a frequency less than the threshold frequency produces no electrons, meanwhile if it has a higher frequency (Therefore more energy) it gives the excess energy to the electron in the form of Kinetic Energy.

 $KE$<sub>electron</sub> = $\dfrac{1}{2}mv^2$ = $h\nu$ - $h\nu_0$ where $m$ is the mass of the electron ($9.11 * 10^{-31}kg$), $v$ is the velocity of the electron, $h\nu$ is the energy of the incident photon and $h\nu_0$ is the energy required to remove an electron, this is because the intensity of light is a measure of the number of photons present in a given part of the beam, a greater intensity means more photons are available to release more electrons (as stated, as long $\nu$ > $\nu_0$).

+Einstein said that light is a particle that has the flow of a wave.

 In another development, Einstein derived the famous equation
 $E = mc^2$